nodeca/nodeca-doc/src/documents/modules.html.md

 - Avoid global modules availability - use events or local requires
 - Use FS path to calculate resource path, for convenience.

-That's acheaved via advanced bundler.
-Note, that we don't have local config for each module, as in BEM.
-Instead, we use global rules for each resource type.
+That's acheived by advanced bundler.
+Note, that we don't have local config for each module, as in [BEM](http://bem.info/).
+Instead, we use global rules for each resource type (in `bundle.yml`).
 That's more simple in our case.

 See `Bundler` section for details.